-The Multi-stitch is a three-step zigzag stitch.
-It is stronger than a traditional zigzag stitch and is used for mending, reinforcing a stitch, darning, applying elastic and many other techniques.
+The Multi-Stitch is a three-step zigzag stitch.
+It is stronger than a traditional zigzag stitch and is used for mending, reinforcing a seam, darning, applying elastic and many other techniques.
 It is ideal when mending tears.

-Stitch: Stitch Width: Stitch Length: Presser Foot: Multi-Stitch 5-7 1 Standard Foot
+Stitch: Stitch Width: Stitch Length: Presser Foot: Needle Position: Multi-Stitch 5-7 1 Standard Foot Center

-Materials: 2" x 2" denim square 5" x 5" denim, cut a 1" tear in center of denim
+2" x 2" denim square 5" x 5" denim, cut a 1" tear in center of denim